Do Go On - 373 - The Star Wars Holiday Special

 We also have a Facebook group,

-Often people vote on topics like this topic about Star Wars
+People vote on topics like this topic about Star Wars

-that was voted on by the Patreons
+that was voted on by the Patreon's

 and a bunch of other different things.

-is the fact, quote, or question section,
+is the fact quote or question section,

 which has a jingle.

-I think it goes something like this.
+I think goes something like this.

-Fact, quote, or question.
+Fact quote or question.

 Ding.

-He always remembers the ding.
+He always remembers

-And how this one works is if you sign up on the Sydney Scheinberg level, you get to give us a factor quote
+warnerkey remember and how this one works is if you sign up on the Sydney

-and I've got four to read out this week.
+suggestion you also get to give yourself a title and I've got four to read out this

-who's given himself the title of the good old saint of Christmas.
+good old saint of Christmas.

 In fact, it's a fact.